sdmx-twg/sdmx-rest/doc/registration.md

 ### Overview

-These queries enable clients to find all Registrations by Data Provider.
-The Data Provider is resolved through the Provision Agreement that the Registration references.
+These queries enable clients to find all Registrations by Data Provider, this is resolved through the Provision Agreement that the Registration references.

 Each path parameter can contain a wildcard filter '*' to mean 'all'.
 It is therefore possible to use this query to retrieve all Registrations.